martinothamar/simd-rand/README.md

   - [`specific::avx2`] - AVX2 for x86_64 architecture (4 lanes for 64bit)
   - [`specific::avx512`] - AVX512 for x86_64 architecture (8 lanes for 64bit)

-This library is meant to be used in higly performance codepaths typically using hardware intrisics to accelerate compute, for example [Monte Carlo simulations](https://github.com/martinothamar/building-x-in-y/tree/main/monte-carlo-sim/rust).
+This library is meant to be used in high performance codepaths typically using hardware intrisics to accelerate compute, for example [Monte Carlo simulations](https://github.com/martinothamar/building-x-in-y/tree/main/monte-carlo-sim/rust).